d-bl/GroundForge-help/docs/Nets/index.md

 The wands in the diagrams section generate the thread diagrams.
 It may take some seconds until something happens.
 Please wait.
 The diagrams are divided into groups, generating all at once could choke your browser.
-Please wait for the animation to complete before clicking the wand again.
+Please wait for the animation to complete before clicking another wand.

 Highlighting stitches can help to recognize the stitches in the diagrams.
 The colours have no other meaning than to match the stitches